Robert Bropho: Childhood

 Bropho was born in a bush camp at the back of the Coorinjie wine saloon at Toodyay, Western Australia, on 9 February 1930.
 His mother was Isobel Layland (1900–1993), who was the daughter of Clara Layland, a Nyungah woman who lived in the swamps on the fringes of Perth.
 His father was Tommy Nyinda Bropho (1899–1972), who was born at Argyle Downs Station on the Durack pastoral lease and was taken from his mother under the 1905 Aborigines Act and sent to an orphanage on the Swan River at the age of 7.
 It is believed he was named after a policeman called Brophy, who escorted him from Argyle Downs to Wyndham.
 Tommy's sister Jessie Argyle was the subject of the book Shadow Lines by Steve Kinnane.

-The oral history of his mother Isobel is available in the Battye Library.
+The oral history of Bropho's mother Isobel is available in the Battye Library.
 She spent her childhood in the Dulhi Gunyah orphanage in East Victoria Park.

 During the 1930s Bropho, his parents and eleven siblings camped in a swamp at Swanbourne in the western suburbs of Perth.
 After being forced to vacate their camp, Bropho's family relocated to Eden Hill in the late 1930s.
 His family spent the next decade living in humpies on the edge of John Forrest National Park and around the rubbish dumps and swamps and waterways of South Guildford, Caversham and Success Hill.
 They survived by working in the brick kilns, carting rubbish and sewage and picking grapes.
 Success Hill, on the edge of Bennett Brook, was a traditional campsite and was where the Irish journalist and amateur anthropologist Daisy Bates gathered information for her books and articles on Nyungah culture.

 Activism

 On 11 September 1977 Bropho, his family and members of the Anderson, Mead and Kickett families drove 3,000 km across the continent of Australia to petition the Federal Indigenous Affairs Minister Ian Viner for better housing conditions.
-On their return the Bropho family set up a public protest camp in the grounds of St Matthews Anglican Church in Guildford, a registered Aboriginal site.
+On their return the Bropho family set up a public protest camp in the grounds of St Matthew's Anglican Church in Guildford, a registered Aboriginal site.

 On 11 December 1978 Bropho and members of the Lockridge Camp set up a protest on Heirisson Island as the City of Perth prepared for its 150th anniversary.
 The protest was supported by the Kimberley Land Council, the Aboriginal Medical Service and Black Action.

 In 1980 Bropho published Fringedweller, an account of the third world living conditions of homeless Aboriginal people.

 During the 1980s Bropho was involved in protests against mining and urban development, including Noonkanbah and Bennett Brook.
 In 1986 he won a Supreme Court injunction against plans by the State Energy Commission to excavate a sacred site at Bennett Brook.